tigerbeetle/tigerbeetle/docs/usage/integration.md

 ([serializability + linearizability](http://www.bailis.org/blog/linearizability-versus-serializability/))
 to each [client session](#client-sessions).

-But consistency models are notoriously arcane — what specifically does this mean for applications in practice?
+But consistency models can seem arcane.
+What specific guarantees does TigerBeetle provide to applications?

 - [**Client sessions**](#client-sessions)
   - A client session may have at most one in-flight request.